jamaltheatlantean/DeFi-Staking/README.md

   npm install
   ```

- Deploy the contract to localhost with
+ Deploy the contract to localhost
  ```
  npx hardhat node
  ```